Sustainable Development Goal 8: Decent Work and Economic Growth

 Access to finance varies significantly between regions, with close to the full population over 15 years of age having an account in Australia and New Zealand, while in Northern Africa and Western Asia as well as in Sub-Saharan Africa under half of the population had an account.

-All the Nordics have virtually full coverage of banking services, according to the latest data from 2017.
-Although the target for 2030 has already been reached judging by this indicator, the OECD notes in its assessment that:
+All the Nordics have virtually full coverage of banking services, according to the latest data from 2021.

 Increase Aid for Trade support for developing countries, in particular least developed countries, including through the Enhanced Integrated Framework for Trade-Related Technical Assistance to Least Developed Countries